 Check out Lonely Planet Nepal for more tips & travel inspiration to help you plan your trip.
 Anyway we’ve got a lot to get through so without further ado, let’s get into the top places to see in Kathmandu…

 In & Around Thamel

-Thamel is the Khao San Road of Nepal.
-It’s a little tourist bubble of hotels, restaurants, bars, tour agencies, trekking gear stored and souvenir shops all selling the same thing.
+Not sure what to do in Kathmandu?
+Start in Thamel, the Khao San Road of Nepal.
+Like Bangkok’s infamous backpacking strip, Thamel is a little tourist bubble of hotels, restaurants, bars, tour agencies, trekking gear stored and souvenir shops all selling the same thing.